Business Tips for Culture Makers #624: CAUTION: how your principles and beliefs get leveraged and EXPLOITED to grow the platforms of our opponents

 Again: picking fights with feminists is deliberate.
 It’s not something personas like this fear or try to avoid; instead they court the call out.

-So when we contribute our comments and pushback on the threads and platforms of The Usual Suspects who are deliberately stirring the gender pot by posting incendiary and stupid hot takes on the nature of gender and feminism…
+So when culture-makers, feminists and people who are anti-oppression contribute our comments and pushback on the threads and platforms of The Usual Suspects who are deliberately stirring the gender pot by posting incendiary and stupid hot takes on the nature of gender and feminism…

 …we’re often supplying our uncompensated time and intellectual labour to building their platform and moving their books.